Is Gas Giving You Chest Pain? Here’s What You Should Know

 Why it’s helpful:

 Combats fermentation in the gut and supports a healthy gut lining.
-Also acts as a mild loose motion cure.
+Also acts as a mild loose motion cure, particularly effective when gas and loose motion appear together.

 5. Pomegranate Peel Decoction (for Gas + Loose Motion)